pineapplemachine/strtime-js/directives.md

 ### Hour number (24-hour) %H

 Hour number on a 24-hour clock.
-The number is padded with spaces if it is fewer than two digits long.
+The number is padded with zeroes if it is fewer than two digits long.
 The hour number is always in the range 00 through 23.

 Like other numeric directives, this one can be modified using the no-padding `-`, space-padding `_`, and ordinal `:` modifiers.

 ### Hour number (12-hour) %I

 Hour number on a 12-hour clock.
-The number is padded with spaces if it is fewer than two digits long.
+The number is padded with zeroes if it is fewer than two digits long.
 The hour number is always in the range 01 through 12.
 Normally, this directive should be used in combination with the AM/PM directive `%p` or `%P`.

 Like other numeric directives, this one can be modified using the no-padding `-`, space-padding `_`, and ordinal `:` modifiers.